getsentry/sentry-docs/src/collections/_documentation/platforms/node/gcp_functions.md

 sidebar_order: 8
 ---

-In the `package.json`, install the sentry SDK as a dependency:
+Install our Sentry SDK as a dependency In the `package.json`:
 ```jsx
 "@sentry/node": "^5.16.1"
 ```

-To set up Sentry error logging for a Lambda function, build a wrapper:
+To set up Sentry error logging for a gcp cloud function, build a wrapper:
 ```jsx
 "use strict"